vinishdas/git_for_textEditor/README.md

 * Save a new version.
 * Fetch past versions.
-* Compare diffs between versions.
+* create branches from the current version

 It’s like having Git built into the editor, but focused on documents.